mongodb/mongo-python-driver/doc/faq.rst

 How can I store :mod:`decimal.Decimal` instances?
 -------------------------------------------------

+PyMongo >= 3.4 supports the Decimal128 BSON type introduced in MongoDB 3.4.
+See :mod:`~bson.decimal128` for more information.

-MongoDB only supports IEEE 754 floating points - the same as the Python float type.
-The only way PyMongo could store Decimal instances would be to convert them to this standard, so you'd really only be storing floats anyway - we force users to do this conversion explicitly so that they are aware that it is happening.
+MongoDB <= 3.2 only supports IEEE 754 floating points - the same as the Python float type.
+The only way PyMongo could store Decimal instances to these versions of MongoDB would be to convert them to this standard, so you'd really only be storing floats anyway - we force users to do this conversion explicitly so that they are aware that it is happening.

 I'm saving ``9.99`` but when I query my document contains ``9.9900000000000002`` - what's going on here?
 --------------------------------------------------------------------------------------------------------